johnshelb/intro-to-swift/day-1/twitter-arrays-mini-lab.md

       Anyone wanna go eat some caramels later?
       Hey, this is my first tweet!
       ```
+Hint: adding "\n" into your string will start a new line.

 7. Print the following statement without hardcoding the entire string.
 That is, use array methods and string interpolation to include the username, number of tweets, and number of followers.